 The key technologies that have enabled them include cloud computing, law practice management software, and access to digital records, and advanced legal research tools.

 According to the American Bar Association (ABA) 2016 Tech Report, a virtual law firm is defined by heavy, web-based interactions, a lack of traditional office space, minimal in-person client contact, unbundled legal services and secure client portals.

 Cloud computing gives lawyers the flexibility to operate just about anywhere there’s Internet access.
 And innovations like virtual assistants, law practice management software and online, investigative tools like TransUnion’s TLOxp® are enabling lawyers to take greater control of their practice by custom designing a technology-driven infrastructure that meets all their needs — virtually.

 The resounding success of online legal services like LegalZoom proves consumers are ready for a virtual law model.
 The annual revenue of the online legal industry — a category that didn’t exist a decade ago — is expected to reach $5.9 billion by 2019, according to the ABA’s Report on the Future of Legal Services in the United States.
-More than 70% of law practices have begun using secure, web-based portals to exchange information with clients, and more than 10% are offering real-time consultations online, the report said.

 Cloud computing is the secret ingredient that has spurred the recent growth of virtual law firms.
 Cloud sharing allows users to instantly store, share and retrieve documents instantly, no matter where they are.

 Law practice management software that provides a secure client portal is another foundation of a virtual law practice.
 The best portals are user-friendly and incorporate stringent cybersecurity measures.
 They can be used to exchange documents, allow for flexible, online payment options, and provide for messaging and other communication access.